costaivo/tutorial-reactjs/quotes-101.md

 With our navigation structure in place, in quotes-102 we'll:

+- Move the navigation to a separate component
-- Add real quote data to our application
+- Add a sticky footer to the application
-- Create reusable components for displaying quotes
-- Implement quote filtering and searching functionality

-This will transform our basic structure into a dynamic quotes application.
+This will transform our basic app to look like a real web application.

 ---